17 Essentials Most People Miss on Their Hawaii Packing List

 However, they do not provide you with a pen.
 I have no idea why, but they just don’t.

-I only remember to pack a pen with me about 25% of the time, so I usually end up asking someone near me if I can borrow a pen.
-It’s super annoying and I hate feeling like I’m bothering people.
+I only remember to pack a pen about 25% of the time, so I usually end up asking someone near me if I can borrow a pen.
+It’s super annoying, and I hate feeling like I’m bothering people.

 2. Sweater for Flight

-I’m usually pretty warm when I’m trying to get onto the plane (hauling kids and luggage) and getting situated in our seats.
+I’m usually pretty warm when I’m trying to get on the plane, hauling kids and luggage, and getting situated in our seats.

 Family Hawaii Packing List featured by top Hawaii blog, Hawaii Travel With Kids: Bring a light cardigan on your Hawaii packing list